 Paul Rademacher is VP of Engineering at Tasty Labs, a new startup working on tools to improve everyday life.
 He was previously an engineering manager for Google Maps, and Technical Lead for the Google Earth Browser Plugin and API.
 Prior to joining Google, Paul was the creator of HousingMaps.com, a combination of Craigslist and Google Maps that was the first-ever map mashup.
 He holds a Ph.D. in Computer Science from UNC-Chapel Hill, and worked as an R&D Software Engineer for Dreamworks Animation on films including Shrek 2 and Madagascar.

 Laurel Ruma is the director of talent for O’Reilly Media.
 Most recently, Laurel cochaired Where 2.0, OSCON Java, and Gov 2.0 Expo.
-She joined O’Reilly in 2005 after working for five years at various IT analyst firms in the Boston area.
-Laurel is also the coeditor of Open Government, published by O’Reilly.
+She joined O’Reilly after working for five years at various IT analyst firms in the Boston area.
+Laurel is the coeditor of Open Government, published by O’Reilly.

 Bern Szukalski has a degree in Biology and Chemistry and a background in both environmental consulting and biomedical research.
 A love of maps eventually led him to Esri in 1986 where he began his geospatial career as an applications specialist working on the Peacekeeper Rail Garrison and CIA World DataBank projects.